At The GRiT, we promise adventure, smiles, pain, hugs, dirt, refreshments and an awesome community for you to connect with.

 - Day of race registration – Saturday July 18, 7:00 – 8:30 am

-- The GRiT Ride start times – 9:00am on July 18 leaving from the Start/Finish area at the Crystal Springs Sno-Park
+- The GRiT Ride start times – All races start at 9:00am on July 18 leaving from the Start/Finish area at the Crystal Springs Sno-Park

 - Crystal springs sno-park location